lucidworks/streams/projects/sockitter/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Yl1w5iiBHqA/0.jpg)](https://www.youtube.com/watch?v=Yl1w5iiBHqA)

 ## Setup
 The demo application may be started from the Google Cloud console with a single command.
-With a bit of work, it may be repurposed to run locally or on AWS and other cloud providers.
+With a bit of work, it may be re-purposed to run locally or on AWS and other cloud providers.

 ### Google Cloud Setup
 If you do not already have a Google Cloud account, head on over to [https://cloud.google.com/](https://cloud.google.com/) and click on the `TRY IT FREE` button to get a $300 credit with a new account.